 Image and Video-Related Blogging Tools to Nail Your Visual Identity

-Without a coherent visual identity and well-designed layout (like you can get from these WordPress themes), it’s going to be difficult to stick out in the minds of your readers (and convince them you’re worth coming back to).
+Without a coherent visual identity and well-designed blog layout on your blogging platform (like you can get from these WordPress themes), it’s going to be difficult to stick out in the minds of your readers (and convince them you’re worth coming back to).
 These will help you excel at that.

 From optimizing your images in order to keep page load speeds down, to designing high quality featured images for your blog posts, these are the essential image and video-related tools you need to be using right now.

-I discovered Loom just over a year ago and am completely blown away by not only its versatility as a (free) useful blogging tool for recording high quality screen-share tutorials, but at just how effective it is at also capturing direct to camera videos from my computer.
+I discovered Loom just a few years ago and am completely blown away by not only its versatility as a (free) useful blogging tool for recording high quality screen-share tutorials, but at just how effective it is at also capturing direct to camera videos from my computer.

 Loom’s features also include the ability to quickly (and either privately or publicly) share the videos you record with just one click—pasting into your email, over Slack or otherwise.
 Colleagues or customers can even weigh in with comments on your videos, or you can export the videos and upload to a destination like YouTube.

-This app for Mac lets you resize and compress images in just a couple of clicks, making it essential amongst blogging tools you’ll want to employ as your traffic grows.
+This easy-to-use website lets you instantly compress images in just one click, making it essential as a blogging tool you’ll want to employ as your traffic grows and page speed becomes an important factor for you.

-With Pichi, you can achieve up to 95% compression without any noticeable drop in your image quality.
+With Crush Image, you can achieve up to 95% compression without any noticeable drop in your image quality.
 Images will upload quickly and as a result, the pages of your blog will load faster.
-Every additional second in page load time can drop conversions and conversely signal to Google that your content shouldn’t be ranked as high in organic search results.
+Every additional second in page load time can drop conversions and conversely signal to Google that your content shouldn’t be ranked as high in organic search results—so this is a good one.

 For truly unrestricted image editing and customization, Adobe Photoshop reigns king amongst tools.